What is the Owens Lake Project?

 In the years since, I’ve covered the bird life on the lake and the slow, dogged fight by local conservation groups to get the Los Angeles Department of Water and Power (LADWP) to consider habitat protection in addition to its court-ordered responsibility to mitigate blowing toxic dust on the lakebed.

 What was once a 110-square-mile lake estimated to be 1,000,000 years old began disappearing when the Los Angeles Aqueduct opened in 1913, diverting the entire lower Owens River away from the lake.
 A once-vibrant ecosystem that supported expansive bird and plant habitats began disappearing, replaced by a dry lakebed plagued by noxious and almost constant dust storms and turning communities around the lake into ghost towns.
-Forced under court order after decades of litigation to begin releasing water back into the lower Owens River, the Los Angeles Department of Water and Power finally began restoration efforts in late 2006.
+Forced under court order after decades of litigation to begin releasing water back into the lower Owens River, the LADWP finally diverted a small, highly controlled flow from the aqueduct and water began to flow towards the lake in late 2006.

-- For questions or for more information about this project, contact me at email@example.com.
+For questions or for more information about this project, contact me at email@example.com.
 All photographs by Robin Black are © Copyright Robin Black.
 Any and all use in any form requires advance permission from the photographer, and unauthorized uses will be pursued.
 Please contact this site to request permission in the form of a license.